 Consider the actions you’d need to take

-The crisis that you are facing right now is the coronavirus pandemic which is also faced by people all over the world.
+The crisis you are facing right now is the coronavirus pandemic, which is also faced by people worldwide.
 It’s the type of crisis that is difficult to predict and inevitable.
 The impacts that you are probably getting right now may include a decrease in sales, declining productivity due to the social distancing policy, difficulty in tracking cash flow, and communication barriers with clients.

 If you haven’t done anything yet (and just letting it be), things can only get worse.
 Your turnover will decrease and then you won’t be able to pay your employees.
-If you think reducing employees will be helpful, you might want to change that thought, because you will end up with a smaller workforce to help you keep your business running.
+If you think reducing employees will be helpful, you might want to change that thought.
+Because reducing employees will leave you with smaller workforce to help you keep your business running.

 To avoid that scenario, you will need to implement a work-from-home policy.
-And if this is not possible, then you should reduce operating hours and provide medical supplies (such as hand sanitizers, masks, etc.) to protect your employees.
+And if this is not possible, then you should reduce operating hours and provide medical supplies (such as hand sanitizers, masks) to protect your employees.
 You might also want to consider using a cloud app that allows you, employees, and customers to be able to interact with each other without having to meet in person.
+In addition to web-based applications, you can also implement HashMicro’s ERP applications for more integrated business processes.

 Give guidance to everyone involved in your plan

 As a leader, you are obliged to provide guidance for everyone involved in your crisis management plan.
 This might include the HR team, the PR team, the business development team, and other teams you think need to be involved.
-Clear guidelines will make everyone understand their respective roles and prevent panic among employees (e.g due to fear of being laid off, etc.).
+Clear guidelines will make everyone understand their respective roles.
+This will also prevent panic among employees (e.g due to fear of being laid off, etc.).

-The current or imminent crisis should not make you anxious, because it can be a stimulus for you to prepare better strategies for dealing with other obstacles in the future.
-Crisis management is important so that companies can be better prepared to deal with crises and reduce their impact, thus business productivity can be maintained.
+The current or imminent crisis should not make you anxious.
+Since it can be a stimulus for you to prepare better strategies for dealing with other obstacles in the future.
+Crisis management is important to prepare the company even more.
+In order for them to deal with crises and reduce their impact, crisis management is essential.
+Thus we can maintain business productivity by having crisis management.